bhauman/lein-figwheel/README.md

 callbacks in the DOM directly and this is why it is so problematic.

 This is one of the reasons React is so damn brilliant.
 You never end up storing things directly in the DOM.
+State is mediated and managed for you.
 You just describe what should be there and then React takes care of making the appropriate changes.
 For this reason React is a prime candidate for writing reloadable code.
-React components have a lifecycle protocol that embeds setup and teardown in each component and invokes them when neccessary.
+React components already have a lifecycle protocol that embeds `setup` and `teardown` in each component and invokes them when neccessary.

 It is worth repeating that React components don't have local state, it just looks like they do.
-You have to ask for the local state react in turn looks this state up in a larger state context and returns it, very similar to a State Monad.
+You have to ask for the local state and React in turn looks this state up in a larger state context and returns it, very similar to a State Monad.

-The `teardown` function will need

-Still working on writing this ...

 ## License